KCLibrary/docs.kclibrary.org/community-reference/small-business.md

 Other government agencies collect data related to their area of responsibility.
 Statistics regarding education, health, labor, crime, food, housing, transportation and other topics are available.

-### KANSAS CITY AREA STATISTICS
+**KANSAS CITY AREA STATISTICS**

 Although federal statistical sources provide some local data, there are additional sources.
 The [Mid-American Regional Council](http://marc.org/) (MARC) is the regional planning organization for nine counties and 120 cities.
 MARC maintains a website called [Metro Dataline](http://www.marc.org/Data-Economy/Metrodataline) that includes some Census data as well as a wealth of metro-level economic, demographic and transportation statistics.
-For additional sources, take a look at our <span style="background-color:red;">[Local Business and Information Guide](https://kclibrary.org/business-career/kc-business)</span>.